Spectacular offer: This is what we know

 “Wine is still what we take most seriously,” explains Wynand, confident in the competitive quality of the vineyards’ produce.
 “You can have all of the other trappings, but if your wine is not up to scratch, you can forget it.”

 And this serious approach has successfully solidified the farm as serious contenders in the industry on both local and international fronts.
 With an emphasis on consistency, the winery engineers a truly extensive, across-the-board range of reds and whites that caters to many palates and pockets and that falls within three distinct categories: an easy-drinking, fruit-rich, lifestyle selection; a more competitive, complex range; and a premium selection produced only from grapes harvested from the finest blocks.
+And as of May 2014, it also makes an elegant yet full-bodied Méthode Cap Classique that’s perfectly bubbly and irresistibly quaffable.

 Such aspirations only stand as testament to the winery’s pioneering spirit, commitment to push forward and willingness to allow room for a little productive experimentation and play.
-Nowhere is this underlying philosophy even clearer, though, than in their champion Family Reserve selection, a unique range of wines that serves as the winemaking team’s outlet for creative expression.
+Nowhere is this underlying philosophy even clearer, though, than in the champion Family Reserve selection, a unique range of wines that serves as the winemaking team’s outlet for creative expression.

 “Winemakers don’t always want to be told exactly what to make and how to make it,” Wynand says of the farm’s open-minded approach.
 “They are creative people, so it’s necessary to give them leeway to express themselves.”